uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 The Page Field (sl_analysis) allows you to select one, several, or all categories of the selected column - in our case we could select only Tier 1 customers and the table is recalculated to show values for only this.

 #### Changing the Layout
-While the table above is very useful we might want to improve things a little.
+While the table above is useful we might want to improve things a little.

-If you right-click on any cell within the pivot table (Cells A1 to K27 in the above example) a menu of options opens - select “Edit Layout…” and the Layout dialog will open again.
+If you right-click on any cell within the pivot table (Cells A1 to K27 in the above example) a menu of options opens - select 'Edit Layout' and the Layout dialog will open again.
 You can change things simply by dragging fields to where you want them.
 You can drag a field from one layout area to another, you can add a field you didn’t have before, or you can remove a field by dragging it outside of the layout area.

 Rather than having the sl_analysis as a Page Field we might want to show customers grouped 'within' each sl_analysis code and have a subtotal for each group.
 By dragging sl_analysis to the Row Fields area we can do this.
 Make sure the sl_analysis is above customer to achieve this result.
 To generate the sub-total on sl_analysis double click the column name and set the Subtotals option to 'Automatic' to generate the subtotal.